Bahamian man gets five years in U.S. prison for hacking celebrities

-NEW YORK A Bahamian man was sentenced to five years in U.S. prison on Tuesday for hacking into celebrities' email accounts to steal unreleased film and television scripts, personal information and sexually explicit videos in order to sell them.
+NEW YORK (Reuters) - A Bahamian man was sentenced to five years in U.S. prison on Tuesday for hacking into celebrities’ email accounts to steal unreleased film and television scripts, personal information and sexually explicit videos in order to sell them.

 Alonzo Knowles, who maintained a list of 130 celebrities’ emails and phone numbers, was sentenced by U.S. District Judge Paul Engelmayer in Manhattan.
 He pleaded guilty in May to charges of criminal copyright infringement and identity theft.

-"You have some obvious facility for computers," Engelmayer said.
-"But you chose to use your gifts for dark and nefarious ends."
+“You have some obvious facility for computers,” Engelmayer said.
+“But you chose to use your gifts for dark and lawless ends.”

 Prosecutors said Knowles, of Freeport, Bahamas, accessed the accounts of actresses, musicians and others by sending their computers a virus or by emailing a fake notification that their account had been hacked and asking for their passwords.

-Knowles stole at least 25 unreleased movie and television scripts, as well as music, financial documents and nude and intimate images and videos, prosecutors said.
+Knowles, 24, stole at least 25 unreleased movie and television scripts, as well as music, financial documents and nude and intimate images and videos, prosecutors said.

 The identities of most of the celebrities who were victimized have not been revealed.
 But one was Naturi Naughton, who stars in the Starz network series “Power” and who in a video submission to the court said she felt “violated.”